janeeart/Janee-100-days-of-code/README.md

 ### R1D14
 Began the ES6 portion of JavaScript Data Structures and Algorithm certification course, 4/29 exercises complete.
 Looked at hints and comments for "Mutate an Array Declare with Const" exercise as well as Github.

+### R1D15
+Looked at hint and then solution for "Use the rest paramenter with function parameters" exercise.
+I needed to correct the parameter name to "args".
+7/29 complete.